-The Toshogu Shrine was built in 1617 as the mausoleum of the Tokugawa Ieyasu.
+The Toshogu Shrine in Nikko was built in 1617 to function as the mausoleum of shogun Tokugawa Ieyasu.
 The main shrine buildings were built by the third shogun, Tokugawa Iemitsu in 1636.
-Building of the Toshogu represented the climax of the Gongen-zukuri style which characterizes Japanese shrine architecture.
+The building of the Toshogu represented the climax of the Gongen-zukuri style which characterizes Japanese shrine architecture.
 Skills of the highest level available at the time were applied to the architectural decoration such as carvings and coloring.
-Eight buildings such as the honden (main hall), the Ishi-no-ma (stone hall), the haiden (worship hall), and the Yomei-mon (tower gateway) have been designated as National Treasures, whereas further thirty-four buildings as Important Cultural Properties.
+Eight buildings such as the honden (main hall), the Ishi-no-ma (stone hall), the haiden (worship hall), and the Yomei-mon (tower gateway) have been designated as National Treasures, whereas a further thirty-four buildings were designated as Important Cultural Properties.

 The Mizuya, a fountain pavilion, has been maintained in its original form without alteration since its construction in 1636 except for a small number of structural members that had to be replaced for maintenance reasons.
 The noteworthy architectural techniques introduced in the construction of this water-supply facility include the use of stone columns and the installation of an aqueduct from the water source near the Takino-o-jinja to the Mizuya water basin.
 In addition, a siphon mechanism was applied as part of the water-supply system, which was an innovative approach at that time of Japanese history.
 (Today, water is supplied through contemporary metal piping.)